 ABOUT US

-Our mission to facilitate the memory and knowledge of the Natchez area’s history covers all the eras of its past, from pre-Colonial times to the modern.
-We are vitally interested in all the peoples who have made this place their home or sojourned here and made it what it has been and has become today.
-These include, among many others: native-Americans; European explorers; frontier settlers; planters; African-Americans, including the enslaved; merchants; soldiers; educators; artists and writers; as well as English, French, German, Irish, Italian, and Jewish immigrants.
+The mission facilitates the memory and knowledge of Natchez area history covers all eras, from pre-Colonial times to modern day.
+Natchez has benefitted from the contributions of residents and sojourners, including Native-Americans; European explorers; frontier settlers; planters; African-Americans (including the enslaved), merchants; soldiers, educators; artists and writers, as well as English, French, German, Irish, Italian, and Jewish immigrants.

 President, Virginia G .
 Benoist